garrettnorden20/machine-learning-project/index.md

 ### Potential Results and Discussion
 Build a classifier that will accurately determine the outcome of a match with accuracy based on the given parts of a match:

-Greater than 95% accuracy in predicting the winner when given all features of match data (particularly data that occurs during the match, such as total damage dealt and taken)
+Greater than 95% accuracy in predicting the winner when given the most important first n-th features of match data (particularly data that occurs during the match, such as total damage dealt and taken)

 Greater than 75% accuracy in predicting the winner when only given features of match data that would be known before the match (such a character selection, region, etc)